salesforce-ux/design-system-ui-kit/README.md

 Sketch Symbols allow you to use and reuse a self-contained design element across a Sketch document.
 Any changes made to a symbol will update across your whole document.
 It’s really handy!
 Nested symbols allow for even more customization, without breaking the symbol from its source, by adding symbols in symbols.
 Nested symbols are used throughout this Sketch file so that you can customize your designs as much as possible without detaching your Symbol.

 There is a backlog of SLDS component symbols that are not yet nested, but we’re actively working on getting 100% of symbols in a place where you can customize them without detaching.
-Once a symbol is detached, then you won’t receive automatic updates when a new SLDS Component Library document is released.
+Once a symbol is detached, then you won’t receive automatic updates when a new a new kit is released.

 Most nested symbols are denoted in this document’s structure under the folders called “z-embedded”.
 You should never need to add a symbol from those folders.
 Please ignore them.
 They contain symbols that are nested in the parent component symbol.

-To see nested symbols in action, add a symbol from the SLDS Component Library to your Sketch document.
-In Sketch’s right side panel you’ll see all the symbol overrides or customizations you can make to that symbol without having to detach it and keeping the automatic update feature in tact.
+To see nested symbols in action, open any Sketch document and insert a symbol from the SLDS Component Library `Insert > Symbols > SLDS Component Library'.
+In Sketch’s right side panel you’ll see all the symbol overrides or customizations you can make to that symbol without having to detach the symbol--keeping the automatic update feature in tact.

 ![The right side overrides setion in Sketch allows for tab title and state to be customized](https://user-images.githubusercontent.com/1750832/41117591-587bdd58-6a42-11e8-8213-0b0c84f7eb21.png)
 ![The tab symbol uses nested symbols for Hover, Default and Selected states](https://user-images.githubusercontent.com/1750832/41117592-58941256-6a42-11e8-9be7-d9a8bbe9b339.png)